tenkraft/.github/profile/README.md

 # Tenkraft

-## Infrastructure et Stack Technique
+## Infrastructure and Technical Stack

 ### Backend & Cloud
-- API REST en microservices avec Node.js (Express.js) et Knex.js (MySQL).
+- REST API in microservices architecture using Node.js (Express.js) and Knex.js (MySQL).
-- Authentification OIDC avec gestion des permissions.
+- OIDC authentication with permission management.
-- Websockets & MQTT pour communication en temps réel.
+- WebSockets & MQTT for real-time communication.
-- Déploiement sur Kubernetes (K8s) avec autoscaling et load balancing.
+- Deployment on Kubernetes (K8s) with autoscaling and load balancing.
-- CI/CD via GitHub Actions avec déploiement automatisé sur cluster K8s.
+- CI/CD with GitHub Actions, enabling automated deployment to the K8s cluster.

-### Communication IoT
+### IoT Communication
-- Stack LoRa avec mécanisme de chiffrement basé sur HMAC et génération de clés dynamiques pour sécuriser les échanges.
+- LoRa stack with HMAC-based encryption and dynamic key generation for secure data exchange.
-- Optimisation protocolaire pour latence réduite et faible consommation énergétique.
+- Protocol optimization for reduced latency and low power consumption.
-- Bridge MQTT entre Raspberry Pi et cloud pour communication bidirectionnelle.
+- MQTT bridge between Raspberry Pi and cloud for bidirectional communication.
-- Watchdog local assurant un fallback en cas de perte réseau.
+- Local watchdog ensuring fallback in case of network loss.

 ### Edge Computing
-- Fleet de Raspberry Pi 3B sous Linux customisé, exécutant des workloads distribués.
+- Fleet of Raspberry Pi 3B running a custom Linux, executing distributed workloads.
-- Scripts Python optimisés pour contrainte CPU/RAM minimale.
+- Python scripts optimized for minimal CPU/RAM constraints.
-- Automatisation des mises à jour via GitHub + obfuscation PyArmor.
+- Automated updates via GitHub + PyArmor obfuscation.
-- Logs centralisés et monitoring en temps réel via pipeline dédié.
+- Centralized logging and real-time monitoring through a dedicated pipeline.

-### DevOps et Orchestration
+### DevOps and Orchestration
-- Orchestration des services via Kubernetes avec gestion des volumes persistants et scaling dynamique.
+- Service orchestration via Kubernetes with persistent volume management and dynamic scaling.
-- CI/CD entièrement automatisé avec GitHub Actions, incluant tests et validation avant déploiement.
+- Fully automated CI/CD with GitHub Actions, including tests and validation before deployment.
-- Déploiement sur cluster cloud avec rollback automatique en cas d’échec.
+- Deployment on cloud cluster with automatic rollback in case of failure.
-- Aucun accès direct aux bases de données en production, tout passe par des API sécurisées.
+- No direct access to production databases; all interactions go through secure APIs.

 ## Contact
 - support@tenkraft.com